 Larger Buses Dominate Electric School Bus Sales

 School buses are generally classified into four categories based on size and construction: the smaller types A and B, which carry between 10 and 30 passengers and the larger types C and D, which carry between 50 and 90 students.
-The top three manufacturers all offer Type C electric models, which is the most common bus type, according to a 2021 maintenance survey conducted by School Bus Fleet Magazine.
-This aligns with our findings on electric school bus types; 54% of committed electric school buses are Type C, while 27% are the bigger Type D. Sixteen percent of electric school buses are Type A. Only a handful of electric school buses are Type B.
+The four largest manufacturers all offer Type C electric models, which is the most common bus type, according to a 2021 maintenance survey conducted by School Bus Fleet Magazine.
+This aligns with our findings on electric school bus types; 63% of committed electric school buses are Type C, while 22% are the bigger Type D. Sixteen percent of electric school buses are Type A. Only a handful of electric school buses are Type B.

 Is Electric School Bus Adoption Occurring Equitably?

-The amount of electric school buses in the fourth quartile of low-income school districts — those with the highest share of low-income households — has increased significantly, mostly due to the Clean School Bus Program’s prioritization of low-income school districts.
-Before October 2022, 25% of all electric school buses were in districts with the smallest shares of low-income households.
+The amount of electric school buses in school districts with the highest shares of low-income households has increased significantly, mostly due to the Clean School Bus Program’s prioritization of low-income school districts.
+In June 2022, the largest percentage of electric school buses were in districts with the smallest shares of low-income households.
 Now, 62% of committed electric school buses are in districts with the highest shares of low-income households.

 Electric school bus adoption appears to be occurring equitably when looking at how the vehicles are distributed among communities of color.
-Two-thirds of electric school buses are located in school districts in the highest quartile of non-white and/or Hispanic residents (defined as “Minority” in EPA’s EJScreen data).
-However, this share is down from 80% in September 2022, potentially because the Clean School Bus Program did not use race or ethnicity as prioritization criteria, so policymakers, utilities, nonprofit organizations and teams charged with program design and implementation should commit to ensuring this trend continues.
+Eighty-six percent of committed electric school buses are in school districts with the highest percentages of non-white/Hispanic residents (defined as “people of color” in the EPA’s EJScreen data).
+The Clean School Bus Program did not use race or ethnicity as prioritization criteria, so policymakers, utilities, nonprofit organizations and teams charged with program design and implementation should commit to ensuring this trend continues.

 Overall, committed electric school buses are largely concentrated in historically underserved school districts.
-We have seen an increase in buses in low-income areas and areas with the highest levels of PM2.5 and ozone pollution.
-A majority of electric school buses located in school districts with a high population of non-white and/or Hispanic residents.
-However, there have been slight decreases in the share of buses in areas with the highest populations of people of color and in areas with the highest levels of PM2.5 and ozone pollution.
-As we scale up electric school bus adoption across the United States, we must continue to center communities that disproportionately bear the burden of on-road air pollution.
+Since tracking began, we have seen an increase in buses in low-income areas and areas with the highest levels of PM2.5 and ozone pollution.
+A majority of electric school buses continue to be in school districts with high populations of non-white and/or Hispanic residents.
+As electric school bus adoption continues to scale up across the United States, we must continue to center communities that disproportionately bear the burden of on-road air pollution.

 It’s important to note that the metrics we have chosen are by no means comprehensive.
 WRI is conducting more in-depth research on the equity of electric school bus adoption and continuing to work alongside partners to ensure that underserved communities remain front-and-center in the transition.